cuteSeagullDev/babylonjs_webpack_website_demo/README.md

 ([View demo on Netlify](https://cgcreatexyz-webpack-bjs-vanilla.netlify.app/))

 Vanilla JS, no CSS framework.
 BJS scene needs some tweaking but model and hdr show up.
+CSS is bundled with JS, which loads too slow.
+Will fix.